hireMeCIG/sperg_calculator/README.md

  * 27,375 PPY

-# USAGE
+## USAGE

-## To use this sperg calculator, call the rake tasks.
+### To use this sperg calculator, call the rake tasks.

-###Use this handy task to calculate daily theoretical sperg jpeg waste
+Use this handy task to calculate daily theoretical sperg jpeg waste
-> rake calculate
+    $ rake calculate

-###Specify what the daily revenue was that day!
+Specify what the daily revenue was that day!
-> rake calculate daily_revenue=<INTEGER>
+    $ rake calculate daily_revenue="some assinine amount"

-### Note: We are working on 64-bit precision data for the daily_revenue, expect that in two weeks
+ * Note: We are working on 64-bit precision data for the daily_revenue, expect that in two weeks

 Tweak the numbers to craft your own personal sperg's mom's credit-card-backed distribution profile!!!
 Just check out sperg_config.yml